News

 • Simplified section 2.1 'Project's pathways towards impact':

 Several guidelines have been removed from this section, among which the requirement to include scale and significance.
-Commission's jutification: Initially introduced as a measure to help participants, it has turned out to be complex and in many cases difficult to quantify expected impact.
+Commission's justification: Initially introduced as a measure to help participants, it has turned out to be complex and in many cases difficult to quantify expected impact.

 • Simplified section 3.1 'Work plan and resources'

 The tables on 'other cost categories' and 'in kind-contributions' have been removed.
 The table on 'purchase costs' has been simplified.
-Commission's jutification: For the evaluation of the implementation criterion, evaluators mainly need information on the major equipment to be purchased.
+Commission's justification: For the evaluation of the implementation criterion, evaluators mainly need information on the major equipment to be purchased.
 Additional details could be asked at a later phase for proposals retained for funding.

 • Reduction of the page limit